- Michelle Hauschild: From the Sidelines to Behind the Camera

 I can credit the shift in development to the Canon Collective.
-I first came across the Collective at Vivid.
+I first came across Canon at Vivid.
 I’d been to a Vivid event the night before with another photography group and came home so discouraged.
 I felt out of my depth and ready to write myself off.

-Every time I’ve been on a Collective event, I’ve learnt something: Every.
+Every time I’ve been on a Canon event, I’ve learnt something: Every.
 Single.
 Time.Michelle Hauschild

-After a Wildlife Photography Workshop at Taronga Zoo, I came home with a better understanding of white balance.
+At the zoo, I came home with a better understanding of white balance.
 During a sunrise shoot, I was introduced to back button focusing.
 At a photography challenge event I discovered new ways to play with light.
-The Collective has also given me the opportunity to try lenses and camera bodies before buying them—and let me play with lenses that I’ll only ever own in my wildest dreams.
+Canon has also given me the opportunity to try lenses and camera bodies before buying them—and let me play with lenses that I’ll only ever own in my wildest dreams.